Theodore S. Wright: Legacy

 The only book-length work on Wright is the 2005 Princeton Theological Seminary master's thesis by Daniel Paul Morrison.
-Titled, Theodore Sedgwick Wright (1794-1847): Early Princeton Theological Seminary Abolitionist, the theses reconstructs the biography of the man and offers insight into Wright struggle with the faculty of Princeton Seminary and the American Colonization Society which all of the faculty supported.
-Morrison's work was cited in James H. Moorhead's 2012 Princeton Theological Seminary in American Religion and Culture.
+Entitled Theodore Sedgwick Wright (1794-1847): Early Princeton Theological Seminary Abolitionist, the thesis reconstructs the biography of the man and offers insight into Wright struggle with the faculty of Princeton Seminary and the American Colonization Society which all of the faculty supported.
+Morrison's work was cited in James H. Moorhead's 2012 book Princeton Theological Seminary in American Religion and Culture.

 In October 2021, as part of a "multi-year action plan to repent for [its] historical ties to slavery," Princeton Theological Seminary renamed its library the Theodore Sedgwick Wright Library.